-Young people's entrepreneurial skills are developed in the context of formal education as well as non-formal education by means of a variety of public programmes and initiatives, but also by the private sector.
-The aim is to assist young people to develop entrepreneurial skills from an early age at school, in vocational training and at university.
+The German education system promotes young people's entrepreneurial skills through a variety of programmes and initiatives and with the support of the private sector.
+The development of entrepreneurial skills begins early on at school, in vocational training and at university.
+Policies address not only the young people themselves, but also teaching staff who are responsible for developing these skills and competencies.
 This is Germany's response to the Entrepreneurship 2020 Action Plan of the European Commission, which seeks to strengthen entrepreneurship education for young people.

 Incorporation of entrepreneurship competence into curricula